-To REST. - A carriage house, with loft and stable stached.
-FUGENIX ADVERNING RATES - Only fifty cents a square.
-THE RED X - Is an intimation that your subscription is: out.
+To RENT. - A carriage house, with loft and stable attached.
+PHOENIX ADVERTISING RATES-Only fifty cents a square.

+THE RED X-Is an intimation that your subscription is: out.
 Step up and renew.

-WANTED.-- A medium-sized hand printing press.
-Communicate with PHORIX office.
-JOB PRINTING.-You can get any style of job work done up in a hurry at PHORIX office.
+WANTED .- A medium-sized hand printing press.
+Communicate with Phonix office.

+JOB PRINTING .- You can get any style of job work done up in a hurry at Phoenix office.

-CHEAP NEWS.-\$1 for three months, is the subscription price to the DAULY PHENIX.
+CHEAP NEWS .- \$1 for three months, is the subscription price to the Daily Phoenix.

-Gov. CHAMBERLAIN-Is off again.
+GOV. CHAMBERLAIN-IS Off agaiu.
 He has gone to Georgetown to deliver an address.

-How to KEEP Cool.
-To-DAY.
+HOW TO KEEP COOL TO-DAY.
 Go to Mr. McKenzie's, and experiment with his Arctic soda, ice cream, or water ice.

-BARBECUES.-There will be a 'cue at the Fair Grounds today; another at Adams' Cut, and a private gathering for the same purpose at Sam.
+BARBECUES .- There will be a 'cue at the Fair Grounds today; another at Adams' Cut, and a private gathering for the same purpose at Sam.
 Garner's, in the Fork.

-The Counts to Settle It.--The contract which Evans & Montague claim to have made with the W., C. & A. R. R., having been annulled, the former now threaten to go to hawto recover damages.
+THE COURTS TO SETTLE IT .--The contract which Evans & Montague claim to have made with the W., C. & A. R. R., having been annulled, the former now threaten to go to law to recover damages.

-FROLICS TO COME OFF.- There is to be a basket picnic, barbecue and dramatic entertainment at Lecsville, Lexington County, on the 7th.
-And on Saturday, July 15, a barbecue, with public speaking, at Koon's Mill, Lexington County.
+FROLICS TO COME OFF .--There is to be a basket picnic, barbecue and dramatic entertainment at Lecsville, Lexington County, on the 7th.
+And on Saturday, July 15, a barbeene, with public speaking, at Koon's Mill, Lexington County.

-Young Rownes.-A party of colored boys, who have for some time been nightly engaged increating disturbances in the vicinity of the Young Men's Christian Association rooms, were routed last night, by Chief Radelife.
+Young Rownes, -A party of colored boys, who have for some time been nightly engaged in creating disturbances in the vicinity of the Young Men's Christian Association rooms, were routed last night, by Chief Radelife.
 The young scamps broke in the door, rushed through the building, smashed a window and made off, followed by a pistol ball.

-SALE DAY.-As was expected, very little property passed under the hammer, yesterday.
+SALE DAY .- As was expected, very little property passed under the hammer, yesterday.
 The sale of Congaree Bridge was again postponed.
 Dr. Neagle's horses were bought by Mrs. Neagle for \$300.
 A. B. Thompson bought a city lot for \$750.
 The Southern Life Insurance building and lot was sold for \$10,000, to Mrs. Virginia Clark and Mrs. Mary D. Melton.
-The rest of the property advertised was postponed.
-"RED, WHITE AND BLUE."-To commemorate the Centennial Celebration of the Fourth of July, we exhibit the national colors in the PHENIX, this morning-the printing in rod and blue, the paper white.
+The rest of the property advertised was

+"RED, WHITE AND BLUE."-To commemorate the Centennial Celebration of the Fourth of July, we exhibit the national colors in the PHENIX. this morning-the printing in red and blue, the paper white.
 We also furnish a number of characteristic "illustrations," which, if not prepared "by our own artists," were certainly done by somebody else.

-KEEFING UP THE FROLIC.- The principal business houses of New York and other large cities commenced the celebration of the "glorious Fourth" on Saturday afternoon last, and will keep it up until tomorrow afternoon.
+KEEPING UP THE FROLIC .--The principal business houses of New York and other large cities commenced the celebration of the "glorious Fourth" on Saturday afternoon last, and will keep it up until tomorrow afternoon.
 The Gold and Stock Exchanges in New York were also closed.

 SUDDEN DEATH .- A highly respected colored man, named William Taylor, died suddenly, yesterday morning.
 He had been complaining of headache the day before.
-An inquest was held by Deputy Coroner Stratton, and a verdict of death from acute inflammation of the brain rendered.
+An inquest was held by Deputy Coroner Stratton, and a verdiet of death from acute inflammation of the brain rendered.
 Billy formerly belonged to the Howell family, and was the body servant of Major J. M. Howell throughout the late war.
 He was an honest, upright man.